Excursions

 Estuarine Studies

 Students will learn about pressure being placed on estuaries due to human activities and structures, actions to reduce human impacts, and explore maps of features of the Sydney Harbour estuary.
-They will experience hands on activities to explore marine life in the estuary, hear from expert marine scientists about management their research and projects.
-This excursion will take place at, and run in partnership with the Sydney Institute of Marine Science, Chowder Bay.
+They will experience hands on activities to explore marine life in the estuary, learn about management and contemporary research and innovations implemented to manage Sydney estuary.
 See more details... |

 Stage 6 Geography